Your mind is the strongest tool you have.

 When you learn new things you activate regions of your brain that might have been idle for a long time.

 Jason Shen on LifeHacker.com says, “When we learn a new skill… we’re changing how our brain is wired on a deep level.
 Science has shown that the brain is incredibly plastic… even older adults can see real transformations in their neurocircuitry.”

 And it really doesn’t matter what you learn.
 It just matters that you learn something new.

-- Learn to cook for yourself (read this guide to how to learn cooking the alternative way)
+- Learn to cook for yourself

 - Try learning a new language.